David-L-R/docker-workshop/README.md

 The process when creating a docker file

-1. Specify a base image
+1. Specify a base image (compares with an OS)
 2. Run some commands to install all programs needed
 3. Specify commands to run the container